 Freshwater pests are already established in some of Northland’s lakes, rivers and streams and so the key is to prevent the spread.

-If you are moving between waterways you can help to reduce the spread of freshwater pests by using the 'Check, Clean, Dry' (CCD) method:
+If you visit our lakes or rivers, you can help to reduce the spread of freshwater pests by using the 'Check, Clean, Dry' (CCD) method:

 - CHECK equipment and remove any fragments

 - CLEAN all equipment that had been in contact with the water

 - DRY equipment thoroughly and then wait for at least 48 hours